natj/natj.github.io/_posts/articles/2021-07-01-frb-shocks.md

 title: "Coherent radio emission from magnetized shocks"
 toc: false
 categories: articles
-excerpt: "In our PRL we studied the production of radio waves from magnetized collisionless shocks as a viable FRB emission mechanism.
+excerpt: "In our PRL we studied the production of radio waves from magnetized collisionless shocks as a viable FRB emission mechanism."
 tags:
 image:
   feature: